-From spending nearly a decade as a criminal prosecutor to my more recent time as a personal injury attorney, I am honored that I have had the opportunity to devote my career to helping injured victims get the justice they deserve.
+From spending nearly a decade as a criminal prosecutor to my more recent time as an Atlanta personal injury attorney, I am honored that I have had the opportunity to devote my career to helping injured victims get the justice they deserve.

 Over the years, I’ve learned to appreciate the importance of having genuine empathy toward others.
 You never really know what another person is experiencing, or what they may have experienced in their past, that affects what they are going through today.
 When I get a call from someone who needs help with an injury, I try to put myself in their position, which helps me understand what they are going through.
 This puts me in a better position to advocate on their behalf.

 I grew up in Atlanta, GA.
 I was the oldest of three children, and I had two little sisters.
 As a kid, I was very involved in sports and played high school basketball, baseball, and tennis.
 My parents are the biggest influence in my life.
 They have molded me into the person that I am today by serving as living examples of living what it means to puts the needs of others before my own.